DrBoltzmann/DRLND_P3_Collaboration-Competition/README.md

 * torch

 ## Code Execution
-* In order to run the program, access the Jupyter Notebook: Continuous_Control_DDPG.ipynb
+* In order to run the program, access the Jupyter Notebook: Tennis.ipynb
 * Run the notebook cells using the play command.
 * In order to train the agent and observe the training output, run the code: scores = ddpg()